1. The Vijayanagara Empire was founded in ___________.

 Explanation: He admired its prosperity and population.

-69. Nuniz, the Portuguese chronicler, visited Vijayanagara during:
+69. Nuniz, the Portuguese chronicler, visited Vijayanagara during___________.

 A) Harihara II